ON SAYING GOODBYE

 - a goodbye to my husband’s parents as we left for MO so that my husband could complete his Bible School training

-- Later there were more goodbyes in order to move to NC where our children attended Ambassador Baptist College.
+- Later there were more goodbyes to friends and Pastor in our much beloved church.
+The Lord led us to NC where our children attended Bible College.

 - While in NC, we had more sad goodbyes as my mother, two aunts, father-in-law, and uncle all left their earthly homes to be with the Lord.